 These visas are available to victims of severe trafficking of persons such as sex trafficking, involuntary servitude and slavery, who agree to assist in investigating such trafficking (or who are under 15 years old) and who would suffer extreme hardship if they were removed from the United States.

 These visas are available to citizens of Canada and Mexico allowing temporary entry to the U.S. to engage in business activities at a professional level.
 TN professionals include accountants, engineers, lawyers, pharmacists, scientists, and teachers.

-These visas are available to persons who have been victims of: rape; torture; trafficking; incest; domestic violence; sexual assault; abusive sexual contact; prostitution; sexual exploitation; female genital mutilation; being held hostage; peonage; involuntary servitude; slave trade; kidnapping; abduction; unlawful criminal restraint; false imprisonment; blackmail; extortion; manslaughter; murder; felonious assault; witness tampering; obstruction of justice; perjury; or attempt, conspiracy, or solicitation to commit any of the above mentioned crimes; possess information concerning these crimes; is helpful in providing such information; and violated the laws of the U.S. or occurred inside the U.S. or U.S. territory.
+These visas are available to persons who have been victims of: rape; torture; trafficking; incest; domestic violence; sexual assault; abusive sexual contact; prostitution; sexual exploitation; female genital mutilation; being held hostage; peonage; involuntary servitude; slave trade; kidnapping; abduction; unlawful criminal restraint; false imprisonment; blackmail; extortion; manslaughter; murder; felonious assault; witness tampering; obstruction of justice; perjury; or attempt, conspiracy, or solicitation to commit any of the above mentioned crimes; possess information concerning these crimes; is helpful in providing such information; and the crimes violated the laws of the U.S. or occurred inside the U.S. or U.S. territory.

 These visas are available to the spouse or children of lawful permanent residents in the United States if the permanent resident has filed an Alien Relative Petition for their spouse or child and the petition is pending for more than 3 years, or has been approved but legal status has yet to be issued.